 We are committed to making our events accessible to all audiences including those with disabilities and those who require accessible services.
-Our programme includes audio-described performances, a touch tour, captioned performances, an Irish Sign Language Interpreted performances and relaxed performances.
+Our programme includes audio-described performances, captioned performances, an Irish Sign Language Interpreted performances and relaxed performances.

 We also endeavour to make all of our festival venues as accessible as possible.
 You can find out more about each venue here.